Apps, Apps, and More Apps

 But for us, Toggl does much more than just track our work hours.
 We’ve integrated Toggl and our other favorite web apps Bitbucket and Pivotal Tracker to get high resolution statistics about our workflow.
 By combining these three tools, we’ve created a handy feedback loop that improves project estimation and gives us a valuable reality check on resources during the most complex pieces of projects.
 All of this information lets us pinpoint hangups and issues and manage projects down to the nitty gritty details.

-Twilio is a global web communications platform that allows for integration of voice, video, and text messaging in a variety of apps and programs.
+Twilio is a global web communications platform that allows for the integration of voice, video, and text messaging in a variety of apps and programs.
 Twilio has tools and APIs made specifically for developers to integrate these services into whatever they may need them for.

 Right now, we’re using Twilio to bring our telecommunications into the 21st century.
 With just a few hundred lines of code, we’ve recreated a virtual PBX private phone network to handle our phone lines.
 Who needs wires?
 Using Twilio and some custom-built software gives us a VOIP and virtual SMS system we can customize and scale.
 This lets us integrate phone lines into Slack, email, and other web-based tools that we already use.